NetanelBasal/nb-choices/README.md

   itemSelectText: '',
 }
 ```
-The default configurations for `nb-choices` for texts are:
+The default configurations of `nb-choices` for texts are:

 ```ts
 {